 - Select array = D5:D13 to calculate the average of this data range excluding hidden rows.

 - Now, hide one or more rows of the dataset to check whether the formula works or not.
-Here, I have hidden the 8th and 12th row, and the average value is changed which is the average of only the visible cells now.
+Here, I have hidden the 8th and 12th rows, and the average value is changed which is the average of only the visible cells.

 3. Average Visible Cells Using Total Row Feature of Excel Table

-You can use the Total Row feature of table to calculate the average of the visible cells only.
-For this follow the steps below:
+You can use the Total Row feature of the table to calculate the average of the visible cells only.

 - First, you have to convert the dataset into an Excel table.